nci/gsky/install/README.md

 ==============
 - The following environment variable is required to start the OWS server
 	- export LD_LIBRARY_PATH=/usr/local/lib:/usr/lib

 - The files are created in /usr/local/share/gsky, but the server looks for them in /usr/local/share/gsky
 	- Do a `ln -s /local/gsky/share/gsky /usr/local/share/gsky`

 - A running OWS server must be killed before starting another.
 	```
 		pid=`ps -ef | grep gsky | grep -v grep | awk '{split($0,a," "); print a[2]}'`
 		kill $pid
 	```

+- Start an OWS server as...
+	- /local/gsky/share/gsky/gsky -p 80&
+	- /local/gsky/share/gsky/gsky --conf_dir=/local/gsky/share/gsky -p 80&

+- Must kill and restart the OWS server if config.json is edited or added

 - The 'Add Web Data' URL on http://130.56.242.16/terria/ must NOT have the ending slash.
 	- http://130.56.242.19/ows - Correct
 	- http://130.56.242.19/ows/ - Incorrect

+- The layers will only be seen on the map at a zoom level of 20 km per inch or higher

 ------------------